KirraBrooks/computer-science-class/journal.md

 # 29-sep-2023
 completed lessons 3.5 on codehs
 # 4-oct-2023
-completed lesson 3.6 on codehs
+completed lesson 3.6 and 3.7 on codehs